Skip to content Skip to sidebar

 Updated

-WPML lets you set translation settings for custom terms, post types, and taxonomies you register in your code.
-You can do this by configuring settings in the wpml-config.xml file.
+Learn how to set translation settings for custom post types and taxonomy terms you register in your code.
+WPML allows you to configure these settings in the wpml-config.xml file.

 The wpml-config.xml is a configuration file that instructs WPML how it should treat elements in your themes and plugins.
-You can use it to define which of your custom terms, types, and taxonomies should be translated, and how.
+You can use it to define which of your custom types and taxonomies should be translated, and how.

 This guide is for developers who register custom terms, post types, or taxonomies in their own custom code.
 If you use a third-party plugin for this, read our pages about translating custom post types and custom taxonomies.